 I work with a range of issues, some of which include bereavement, anxiety, depression, family issues and dynamics, low self-esteem, chronic illness, loneliness, emotional abuse and relationship issues.
 I also work with life transitions such as retirement, job change, illness, leaving religion, faith transition, spirituality and anything relating to identity which was part of the focus of my master’s research.

-I have worked in a variety of settings and offer a free 30-minute initial session to be sure we are both comfortable and happy to work together.
+I have worked in a variety of settings and offer a free 30-minute initial phone session to be sure we are both comfortable and happy to work together.
 There is no expectation of continuing after the initial session if you decide not to go ahead.

 I like to provide a warm and empathic environment for you to work through whatever you need support with and I look forward to hearing from you.